PHOTOX/qdyn/README.md

 2) change input in README.md
 3) convert diabatic to adiabatic populations
 4) initial state selection in the input for loading wave function
+5) add -llapack to the fftw compilation script
+6) rename wf keyword to generate wf